GET DIRECTV

 Ezi Magbegor (F) — out, right foot

-Watch WNBA Basketball Live on DIRECTV
+Watch WNBA basketball Live on DIRECTV

 You can watch WNBA basketball games live every day right on DIRECTV.
 Get started today!